Graduate Student Funding

 Your application must include the following:

-4. Summary of your research (1-2 paragraphs) as though you were speaking to someone unfamiliar with your discipline
+3. Summary of your research (1-2 paragraphs) that does not duplicate the abstract you submitted to the conference organizers.
+Instead, include a description that targets a general audience as though you were speaking to someone unfamiliar with your discipline.

 Please submit all of the materials as a hard copy and electronically to: